DataDog/documentation/content/en/serverless/installation/go.md

 ### Configure the required environment variables

 - Set `DD_SITE` to your [Datadog site][2] to send the telemetry to.
 - Set `DD_API_KEY_SECRET_ARN` to the ARN of the AWS secret where your [Datadog API key][3] is securely stored.
-The key needs to be stored as a plaintext string, instead of being inside a json blob.
+The key needs to be stored as a plaintext string string (not a JSON blob).
 The `secretsmanager:GetSecretValue` permission is required.
-For quick testings, you can use `DD_API_KEY` instead and set the Datadog API key in plaintext.
+For quick testing, you can use `DD_API_KEY` instead and set the Datadog API key in plaintext.

 [1]: https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html
 [2]: https://docs.datadoghq.com/getting_started/site/